christiskatsouris/Induction-R/README.md

  - Agarwal, Subhashish, et al. "Coronary calcium score and prediction of all-cause mortality in diabetes: the diabetes heart study."
 Diabetes care 34.5 (2011): 1219-1224.

+# Using Jupyter with R

+R scripts can be run using either R or using R studion.
+Furthermore, for writing R packages the best option is to use R studio which can be linked to Github.
+An alternative solution to execute R commands is with the use of Jupyter which has in independent running environment, that is, is a browser-based approach using the Anaconda operating interface.

 # Reading List

 - [An Introduction to R](https://intro2r.com/).